Culebra, Puerto Rico: Government

 Like all of Puerto Rico's municipalities, the island of Culebra is administered by a mayor, elected every four years in general elections.
-Initially, administrators were selected by the Spanish crown or by the United States government during the 19th and early 20th century.

-In 2004, Abraham Peña Nieves was elected mayor of Culebra with 50.1% of the votes.
-He was reelected in 2008.
+The current mayor of Culebra is Edilberto Romero Llovet, of the New Progressive Party (PNP).
+He was first elected at the 2020 general elections.

-In November 2011, Peña died of prostate cancer.
-The next day, it was announced that his daughter, Lizaida Peña, might replace him until the 2012 general elections.
-However, in 2011, Ricardo López Cepero was elected by delegates to succeed Peña.
-López Cepero was defeated by Iván Solís in the 2012 general election.

-The city belongs to the Puerto Rico Senatorial district VIII, which is represented by two senators.
-In 2012, Pedro A. Rodríguez and Luis Daniel Rivera were elected as district senators.
+The city belongs to the Puerto Rico Senatorial district VIII, which is represented by two Senators.
+In 2024, Marissa Jiménez and Héctor Joaquín Sánchez Álvarez were elected as District Senators.

 Government services

 The United States Postal Service operates the Culebra Post Office.

 Symbols

 The municipio has an official flag and coat of arms.

 Flag

 The Culebra flag consists of five vertical stripes, three alternate yellow and two green ones.
 The yellow central stripe has the map of Culebra in green.

 Coat of arms

 The field is tierced in three, in the Spanish manner, vert, argent, or.
 The cross and the episcopal crozier symbolize Bishop San Ildefonso, because originally the island was called San Ildefonso de la Culebra.
 The crowned serpent (culebra means serpent) ondoyant in pale is the emblem of its name.
 The mailed arm refers to the coat of the Escudero family, first settlers of the island.
 The laurel cross refers to the civic triumph reached when Culebra obtained the evacuation of the United States Navy.
 The crest is a coronet bearing two masts, their sails filled by the wind.